Alexey-Pereverzev/training_app/README.md

 - **Swagger UI** plugged in
 - Structured logging at multiple levels (`INFO`, `WARNING`, `SEVERE`)
 - Unit tests with **JUnit 5** and **Mockito**
+- RestTemplate for microservice communication
+- Eureka for service discovery

 ---